Snow and Ice Control

 If you have a fire hydrant in front of your home, please clear the snow around it for easy emergency access.

-Be a good neighbour: Give your neighbours a hand shoveling snow, especially if they are seniors or have limited mobility.
+Be a good neighbour: Give your neighbours a hand shovelling snow, especially if they are seniors or have limited mobility.

-Keep curb free from debris and bins: Remove any decorations, garbage, recycling and organic bins off roadways where snow plowing may take place.
-Check the collection schedule for notices about delayed collection.
+Keep curb free from debris and bins: Remove any decorations, garbage, recycling and organics bins off roadways where snow plowing may take place.
+Check the collection schedule for notices about the delayed collection.

 Help keep catch basins free of debris, especially during melting conditions